unity & me

 i ask him, "papa why does a braid need three strands then?"

-love is the one thing that brings faith and conflict
+he replies, "because beta, child, love is the one thing that brings faith and conflict

 together in harmony."